'Fear The Walking Dead' actor Tyler Sanders, 18, dies suddenly - ExBulletin

-Tyler Sanders, who started in 9-1-1 Lone Star with Rob Lowe, Sierra Aylina McClain, Jim Parrackand other talented actors and actresses died today and authorities have not released the cause of death.
+Tyler Sanders, who started in the 9-1-1 lone star TV show, as well as Fear the living dead, passed away today.
+Authorities have not yet released the cause of death.

-Law enforcement sources told TMZ they received a call from a man who couldn’t breathe.
+Police sources say they received a call from a man who was having difficulty breathing.
 When they got to the address the call came from, they found Tyler all alone and pronounced him dead.

 No foul play is suspected

-At this point, there is no suspicion of foul play or suspicious circumstances that could have caused the death of the eighteen-year-old actor.
+There is no suspicion of foul play and no suspicious circumstances surrounding the death of the eighteen-year-old actor.

-They will be the subject of an autopsy performed in the following days and probably a statement from the family will follow.
+There will be an autopsy in the following days.
+The family will likely release a statement after the autopsy.

 He liked to keep in shape

-Tyler was a very athletic person, passionate about challenges and overcoming obstacles in life, he loved to play and had a bright future ahead of him.
+Tyler was a very athletic person.
+He loved challenges and overcoming obstacles in life.
+Tyler also loved acting and had a bright future ahead of him.

-He was an avid student and studied acting with a passion, he also loved improv and stand-up comedy.
+He was an avid learner and studied acting with intensity.
+He also loved improv and stand-up comedy.

-He started acting at the age of 10 and even got an Emmy Award nomination for his appearance as Leo on the Amazon Prime show “Just Add Magic: Mystery City”.
+He started acting at the age of 10 and earned an Emmy Award nomination for his appearance as Leo on the Amazon Prime show “Just Add Magic: Mystery City”.
 He has also participated in short films and the series The Rookie.

 May he rest in peace.